nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Projects/DailyJournal_Part1.md

 The Daily Journal application will be your opportunity to take the concepts you learn in class, and practice with the exercises and apply them elaboratively throughout the course.

 Ultimately the daily journal will display a list of posts with the ability to add, edit, and delete a post.
+For now, we are just focusing on our layout.

 ## Design and Layout
 Before coding, it is essential that you plan what you will build.
 Use an online tool (_we like [sketchboard.io](https://sketchboard.io/)_) or you can use the tried &amp; true pen with paper method to create a wireframe visual of your journal.
 Wireframes establish the basic structure of a page to determine where your components will appear once you are finished with the visual design stage of a project.